The Live Anthology: Track listing

+All tracks written by Tom Petty, except where noted.

-Standard Edition
+Standard edition

-Deluxe Edition
+Deluxe edition

 On November 22, 2009, prior to the release of the standard and digital formats, Best Buy stores offered an 'exclusive' "Deluxe Edition" of the box set.
 (Although labelled 'exclusive' to Best Buy, this set was on general release in Europe.)
-The deluxe edition contains the four discs in the standard edition, and includes a fifth disc of live material, two previously unreleased DVDs, a vinyl remastering of the 1977 promotional EP Official Live 'Leg (recorded December 12, 1976), and a Blu-ray Disc featuring all 62 songs from the five CD's in the box set in 5.1 multi-channel 96K 24-bit audio.
+The deluxe edition contains the four discs in the standard edition, and includes a fifth disc of live material, two previously unreleased DVDs, a vinyl remastering of the 1977 promotional EP Official Live 'Leg (recorded December 12, 1976), and a Blu-ray Disc featuring all 62 songs from the five CDs in the box set in 5.1 multi-channel 96k 24-bit audio.
 The packaging for this edition also includes a concert poster, backstage pass reproductions, a deluxe booklet, a lithograph and more bonus materials.

 DVD: 400 Days, a documentary shot during the recording and tour for the album Wildflowers.